 Experienced Attorneys Regarding Seamen’s Personal Injury And Wrongful Death

 Under the Jones Act, merchant mariners and working seamen enjoy certain advantages in recovering maintenance, cure, and damages for accidents or illness suffered while employed in aid of navigation of a vessel.
-To learn more about our ability to recover damages on your claim under the Jones Act, contact the California seamen personal injury attorneys of Brodsky Micklow Bull & Weiss LLP.
+To learn more about our ability to recover damages on your claim under the Jones Act, contact the maritime injury attorneys of Brodsky Micklow Bull & Weiss LLP.

 Most land employees are limited to workers’ compensation benefits for on-the-job accidents resulting in personal injury, or permanent or temporary disability.
 By contrast, the Jones Act gives the working seaman the right to his or her full damages for the negligence of the owner, the master or fellow crew members.
 In cases where the vessel’s unseaworthiness is found to have caused the injury, an independent ground of liability will support a claim for damages against the owner.